 Re-run previous test cases and compare the results with the earlier outputs to check the application's integrity after code modification

-Conduct regression testing by running only a part of the test suite, which might be affected due to the code change
+Conduct regression testing of a software by running only a part of the test suite, which might be affected due to the code change

-Take a regression testing approach where you execute test cases priority-wise; you run higher priority cases before lower priority test cases (You can prioritize test cases based on checking the upgraded/subsequent version of the application or the current version.)
+Take an approach for testing regressions where you execute test cases priority-wise; you run higher priority cases before lower priority test cases (You can prioritize test cases based on checking the upgraded/subsequent version of the application or the current version.)

-The above two techniques can be combined for hybrid test selection, running regression testing for a part of the test suite based on its priority.
+The above two techniques can be combined for hybrid test selection, assessing regressions for a part of the test suite based on its priority.

 Developers can make common mistakes that they can prevent with extra care.
 Here are a few errors that you can avoid making: